We are delighted to announce that Carly David is our Impact Employee of the Year for 2022.

 I don’t think there is a secret, its hard-work and determination which I think all Impact employees embody.
 I cram a lot into a day so I work efficiently which I think comes down to years of experience.
 And being able to juggle 10 things at once!

 Hitting my yearly target by October was a great feeling!
 Getting to grips with HR and all that it brings has been a great learning curve.
 And of course working with amazing colleagues who make all the difference when you’ve had a challenging day!
 There’s a lot of laughter in this office which is exactly the way it should be!

 If you are looking for a new opportunity in the HR sector, contact Carly today.

-As a business, you want your staff to be motivated to finish the year on a high, rested and ready for the next.
+As a business, you want your staff to be motivated and engaged and to finish the year on a high, rested and ready for the next.
 We look at some simple ways to engage your team during the holidays.